-Bizagi provides programmatic access to the underlying business information in your data model, by featuring a powerful API based on RESTful and OData services.
+Bizagi provides programmatic access to the underlying business information in your data model, through a powerful API based on RESTful and OData services.

-This API allows you to work with your processes data from external applications, especially for the Experience design features for instance to start new relevant processes, execute searches and trigger actions, or to fetch pending cases in other portals or tools of your choice.
+This API let you work with your processes data from external applications, such as the Experience design features when you start new relevant processes, execute searches and trigger actions, or fetch pending cases in other portals or tools of your choice.

 Basic OData concepts

-Bizagi complies to OData version 4.0, by featuring a comprehensive set of possibilities to work with the underlying data of the business processes.
+Bizagi complies with OData version 4.0, by featuring a comprehensive set of possibilities to work with the underlying data of the business processes.

-As RESTful services, these rely on the fixed set of operational HTTP methods as shown in the table below:
+RESTful services, rely on the set of operational HTTP methods as shown in the table below:

-POST is the only non-idempotent and unsafe operation of HTTP (means that it is allowed to modify the service in a unique way).
+POST is the only non-idempotent and unsafe operation of HTTP (it can modify the service in a unique way).